odrevet/fujiten/README.md

 Access the settings menu.

-The settings menu allow you to download the dictionaries, set brightness and read legal informations.
+The settings menu allow you to download the dictionaries, set brightness and read legal information.

 ## Insert